holland01/YAQ3R/README.md

 Pretty simple: just view a BSP map.
 This is really more of a project for educational purposes than anything else.

 The focus right now is on effect shaders; I'm currently in the process of implementing tessellation using some funky barycentric coordinate formulas, which will then be used for vertex deformation coolness.

+### Disclaimer

+I'm not gonna lie: this code is actually pretty bad in terms of structure and consistency.
+Right now, it's all hackity hack hack.
+I plan to clean things up eventually though.
+(time is currently very limited, so prioritization is on getting shit done in the realm of making things work)

 ##Credits